 Life with kids big or small can be crazy and chaotic, but there are plenty of ways to stay on point and organized.
 Don’t feel like being forgetful has to be a part of being a parent.
 There are plenty of ways to stay organized and on top of everything without being superhuman.
+In today’s modern world, there are so many apps that can help you with all of your needs from creating safe passwords to sharing calendars.
+Check out these 6 apps tech-savvy parents (and those who want to be) can’t live without.

-A Note Keeping App
+A Note Keeping App: Google Keep

 We all write notes to remember things, but it’s tiring to have notes cluttering up your house.
 Personally, my worst enemy is the shopping list.
 My husband and I never seem to think of things to add to a grocery list when we’re together, or near the physical list for that matter.
 That’s when we decided to try Google Keep.